-An optimum program model is described in this Catalog for each certificate program.
-Courses for the certificate programs are scheduled around the optimum models.
-Completion time for individual certificate programs may be extended (eligibility required) if a student elects to reduce their course load in any trimester, either voluntarily or otherwise.
+The optimum program model is described in this catalog for each certificate program.
+Completion time for individual certificate program may be extended (eligibility required) if a student elects to reduce their course load in any trimester, either voluntarily or otherwise.